cjerdonek/groome-python-expected/setup_long_description.rst

 Hack it
 -------

-TODO [template]: merge this section with the "For Contributors" section.
+XXX: merge this section with the "For Contributors" section.
 We may want to move this information to developing.md.

 This section describes how to modify and contribute to Pizza.
 In